westoncb/under-game/README.md

 The architecture experiment concept is summed up in something I tweeted the other day:

 *How about an architecture like a discrete dynamical system driven by events instead of time, where the state evolution and event generation logic changes according to a quasi-FSM where nodes are defined by boolean functions (of system state) instead of explicit graph structure?*

+(Note: my conception was only clear enough to describe it that way after mostly completing this project.
+What you'll find in the code here isn't quite so neat.)

 I was reading about about 'simulating the physical world' via Jamie Wong's [excellent article](http://jamie-wong.com/post/simulating-the-physical-world/) and then started thinking about how 'normal' apps are different, and whether they could benefit by sharing some ideas.
 It seemed to me that Redux for instance must have been inspired by thinking along these lines (no idea if that's true), and that the general notion of 'operation' has a strong resemblance to differentials in a numerical integration process.